chachoblow/line-collection/README.md

 # line-collection
 Tool for arranging and watching various shapes made our of lines alone.
+If you wish to try it out, visit [this link](https://editor.p5js.org/chachoblow/full/H1Cb47__Q).
+Although it is intuitive to use, instructions can be found below.

 At the main menu you can decide between three different shapes: